GAIN-LINE/momentum-modal/README.md

-Tnix is a fork of the Momentum Modal package created by Boris Lephikin.
+This is a fork of the Momentum Modal package created by Boris Lephikin.
 Unfortunately the package seems to be abandoned and has received no updates for a while.

 ## Credits